satra/NiPyPe-Paper/nipype_paper.rst

 The Function Interface
 ~~~~~~~~~~~~~~~~~~~~~~

-One of the Interfaces implemented in NiPyPe requires special attention:
+One of the Interfaces implemented in NiPyPE requires special attention:
 The Function Interface.
 Its constructor takes as arguments Python
 function pointer or code, list of inputs and list of outputs.
 This
 allows running any Python code as part of a Workflow.
 When combined with